 Monreale is situated a few kilometres south of Palermo, in north-western Sicily.
 The town is in a pretty setting of orchards of olives and oranges.

-- The cathedral cloisters surround a garden area and are highly ornate, based around arches supported by double stone columns - many of the columns themselves are also decorated in gilded and ornate patterns, and there are numerous intricate carvings to admire in the 'capitals' (the part between the columns and the arches)
+On the south side of the cathedral is the entrance to the cloister of the Benedictine monastery.
+The cathedral cloisters surround a garden area and are highly ornate, based around arches supported by double stone columns - many of the columns themselves are also decorated in gilded and ornate patterns, and there are numerous intricate carvings to admire in the 'capitals' (the part between the columns and the arches).